 Foundations Of Educ - FOUN

 FOUN 3000 DIVERSITY OF LEARNERS AND SETTINGS (3) LEC.
 2. LAB.
 3. Pr.
-EDUC 1010.
+EDUC 1010 or EDUC 1013.
 Exploration of how sociopolitical factors and students’ diverse identities shape their experiences and opportunities in educational settings and society, with a focus on the interaction between schooling and inequity.
 Includes a service-learning requirement.

 FOUN 7040 PHILOSOPHY AND EDUCATIONAL RESEARCH (3) LEC.
 3. Advanced philosophical study of educational research within the context of education's professional culture.